IBM/containerization-for-sap-s4hana/README.md

   to create a snapshot copy of the `data/` and `log/` directories of your database on the NFS server.
-Dependent on the size of the database this may take quite some time.
+Dependent on the size of the database this may take some time.

 - The copy is performed via an SSH connection between the NFS server and the host on which the `data/` and `log/` directories of your reference database reside.
 Therefore the user which is specified as